-Proprietary developer platform for code hosting and collaboration.
+Proprietary developer platform and code-hosting giant

 Hackers have exploited Meta's AI-powered Instagram support to link target accounts to new emails and reset passwords, exposing thousands of accounts.
 Meta has fixed the flaw and is securing affected users, while security researchers warn of broader AI-enabled identity risks.